Located in the mountains of northern Laos, Luang Prabang is nestled between the Mekong and Nam Khan rivers and reaches 700 meters above sea level.

 In 1995, the town was designated as a UNESCO World Heritage Site due to its storied French colonial history.
 This set about preserving and enhancing historic architecture, and raising the city’s international profile.

 Many of the temples in the area date back to the 16th century and are important hallmarks of Laotian Buddhism.

-The UNESCO protected town with no building taller than 2 storeys is a gem of a place.
-It is a popular backpacker destination, but don't expect boozy bars and discos, this is more a place travellers come to chill out in after some crazy antics in Southern Thailand.
+It is a popular backpacker destination, but don't expect boozy bars and clubs; this is more a place travellers come to chill out after a spell of late nights, diving and trekking in Southern Thailand.

 The food is very good in Luang Prabang, but if I had to recommend one place it would be the Saffron Coffee shop.
 You will find an abundance of baguettes and cakes everywhere, a timeless sign of French colonial rule.